shylton/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 ## 3. Questions

-### Question 1
+### Question 1 - Level 1
-Level 1

-Question:
-Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
+Write a program which will find the numbers between 2000 and 3200 (both included) which are divisible by 7 but not a multiple of 5.
 The numbers obtained should be printed in a comma-separated sequence on a single line.

 Hints: